SkywardApps/popcorn/docs/dotnet/DotNetTutorialInspectors.md

 		....
 ```

-You'll see that our inspector requires two objects (the data and context) as well as an exception to be passed into the consuming fucntion.
+You'll see that our inspector requires two objects (the data and context) as well as an exception to be passed into the consuming function.
-How you choose to wrap Responses and use them within the inspector is your choice!
+How you choose to wrap Responses and use them within the inspector is your choice.

 We give you a very simple example here where we've added a Response object that we set with the appropriate results we would like returned.